facebookresearch/faiss/faiss/docs/simd_dynamic_dispatch_migration.md

 Single Instruction, Multiple Data (SIMD) is used heavily in Faiss to speed up many types of operations.
-This includes AVX2, AVX512 (various flavors) for x86_64 CPUs and NEON, SVE for ARM CPUs.
+This includes AVX2, AVX512 (various flavors) for x86_64 CPUs, NEON and SVE for ARM CPUs, and RVV for RISC-V CPUs.
 SIMD code that is run on a machine that does not support it will crash with SIGILL (illegal instruction signal), therefore it is important to select the right implementation for the current machine.

 Faiss is transitioning from a **monolithic SIMD** model to a **dynamic dispatch** model.
 New code should be written with dynamic dispatch in mind.